- Small Business Trends - http://smallbiztrends.com -

 The Comparison is Admittedly Imperfect

-Gallup interviewed small business owners between January 7th and 11th and American adults between January 21st and 22nd.
+Gallup interviewed small business owners in 2013, between January 7th and 11th and American adults between January 21st and 22nd.
 More importantly, small business owners were asked about whether different situations were hurting or helping “the operating environment” of their businesses, while people in general were asked whether the situations were hurting or helping their “finances.”

 Nevertheless, the data provide insight into the ways that political and economic conditions affect small business owners and non owners.